Welcome to the Embedded Systems Department

 Prof. Schiele will take in the coming winter semester 2020/21 a "sabbatical term", focusing on research.
 For this reason the lecture "Embedded System" will not take place in that semester.
 If you are, however, interested in acquiring additional skills regarding how to develop embedded systems you can join our upcoming student project.

 Theses will still be offered in that semester.
+All exams that we usually offer will be offered in this semester as well.

 You can find additional information soon under our "Teaching" section.